Suzakton/UnityUtilityAI/README.md

 ### UtilityVariable

-An UtilityVariable is a ScriptableObject that represent a variable your AI want to use to make decisions.
+An UtilityVariable is a ScriptableObject that represent a variable your AI will use to make decisions.

 ### UtilityFunction